Microsoft/IntuneDocs.tr-tr/intune/protect/compliance-policy-monitor.md

   - [Uyumlu olmayan cihazlara yönelik eylemler](actions-for-noncompliance.md) hakkında daha fazla bilgi edinin.

 - **Değerlendirilmedi**: Yeni kaydedilen cihazlar için ilk durum.
-Bu durumun diğer olası nedenleri şunlardır:
+Other possible reasons for this state include:

-  - Uyumluluk ilkesi atanmamış ve uyumluluğu denetlemek için bir tetikleyicisi olmayan cihazlar
+  - Devices that aren't assigned a compliance policy and don't have a trigger to check for compliance
-  - Uyumluluk ilkesinin son güncelleştirilme sonrasında iade edilmemiş cihazlar
+  - Devices that haven't checked in since the compliance policy was last updated
-  - Belirli bir kullanıcıyla ilişkilendirilmemiş cihazlar, örneğin:
+  - Devices not associated to a specific user, such as:
-    - Apple 'ın Kullanıcı benzeşimi olmayan Aygıt Kayıt Programı (DEP) aracılığıyla satın alınan iOS cihazları
+    - iOS devices purchased through Apple's Device Enrollment Program (DEP) that don't have user affinity
-    - Android bilgi noktası veya Android kurumsal adanmış cihazlar
+    - Android kiosk or Android Enterprise dedicated devices
-  - Cihaz Kayıt Yöneticisi (DEM) hesabıyla kaydedilen cihazlar
+  - Devices enrolled with a device enrollment manager (DEM) account

 - **Uyumsuz**: Cihaz, bir veya daha fazla cihaz uyumluluk ilkesi ayarını uygulayamadı.
 Veya kullanıcı ilkelere uyum sağlamadı.